Induction pan types, quality and cooking effectiveness

 - How do I connect my electric ceramic or induction cooker to the power supply?

-- Hob displays message A
+- Hob displays error message E9

 - Touch Control Induction or Ceramic hob beeps and then switches off